dracoventions/TWCManager/docs/README.md

 ```
 sudo apt-get update
-sudo apt-get install -y git python3 python3-setuptools
+sudo apt-get install -y git python3 python3-setuptools python3-dev
 ```

 ### Default to Python3

 TWCManager requires a minimum of python 3.3 to work correctly.

-### Raspbian Buster
+### Raspberry Pi OS / Raspbian Buster

-You may need to set python3 as your default python interpreter version on Debian Buster.
+You may need to set python3 as your default python interpreter version on Raspberry Pi OS / Debian Buster.
 The following command will set python 3.7 as your default interpreter.

 ```
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1